 Cats are natural hunters, yet many have lost touch with this skill and need a gentle nudge to get back on track.
 By engaging their predatory instincts through play, you can turn your feline into a skilled mouser.
 Ready for the challenge?
-Let's unleash your cat's inner hunter and keep mice at bay!
+Let's bring out your cat's inner hunter and keep mice at bay!

 How to Train a Cat to Hunt Mice: Step-by-Step Guide